amknopes/Mantissa-Exponent/README.md

 # Mantissa-Exponent
-This is java code that converts the manissa exponent format used in floating point binary storage
+This is java code that converts the mantissa exponent format used in floating point binary storage

 toMantissaExponent(double val, int m, int e)
 >val is the input binary number